MasDennis/rajawali3d.org/src/content/getting-started/0.9/23-custom-vertex-shader/index.md

-In this tutorial we’ll take a look at how you can create a custom vertex shader.
+In this tutorial we'll take a look at how you can create a custom vertex shader.
 GLSL shaders are a very powerful feature of OpenGL ES 2.0.
 In tutorial 7 we created a custom fragment shader.
-This time we’ll manipulate a sphere’s vertex positions using a vertex shader.
+This time we'll manipulate a sphere's vertex positions using a vertex shader.

-First we’ll create a regular sphere and then we’ll attach a custom material to it.
-To keep things simple we’ll extend the SimpleMaterial class and use its fragment shader.
+First we'll create a regular sphere and then we'll attach a custom material to it.
+To keep things simple we'll extend the SimpleMaterial class and use its fragment shader.
 Like so:
 ```
 public class CustomVertexShaderMaterial extends SimpleMaterial {
 	...